endevver/mt-plugin-imagecropper/README.md

   to the Publish Queue.

-Additionally, when publishing, if no asset can be found for the desired AutoCrop-enabled prototype then a dynamic URL will be returned instead of the expected asset URL.
+Additionally, when publishing, if no asset can be found for the desired AutoCrop-enabled prototype then a dynamic URL can be returned instead of the expected asset URL.
+(Enale the `use_dynamic_url` argument, described below.)
 When hitting this dynamic URL -- such as when visiting a page that has an image tag with the `src` property set to the dynamic URL -- Image Cropper will insert a job into the Publish Queue if an AutoCrop-enabled prototype is found, and will also republish the desired page after the new cropped assets have been created.

 It's also worth pointing out that AutoCrop won't overwrite any existing thumbnails, which is particularly important if you've gone to the trouble of